Training structure

 Faculty of Science

-This course provides a basic understanding of the transfer processes that affect our planet's outer shell.
-The aim is to learn how to decipher the imprint of these processes through the study of sedimentary rocks.
+This course provides students with the necessary foundations for understanding the transfer processes that affect the outer shell of our planet.
+Students will learn to decipher the imprint of these processes through the study of sedimentary rocks.

 Hourly volumes: